joemeetjoe/markdowngenerator/README.md

 # Markdown Generator

 ## Description

+-This README was generated using the markdown generator.

   -Motivations for this project: I wanted to learn how to use node.js, how to use modularization, how to use high level functions in javascript, and  template literals.